The Difference Between Natural Vs. Processed Foods

 Instead, eat primarily real and natural foods for the best nutrition.

-One of my favorite healthy eating mottos is, “If your great-grandmother wouldn’t recognize it as food, then it’s not food.”
+One of favorite healthy eating mottos is, “If your great-grandmother wouldn’t recognize it as food, then it’s not food.”

 The 9 Diet Mistakes Runners Make